Lareina2441/realtime-facial-expression-multi-class-classification-using-mediapipe-and-transformers/README.md

-# realtime-facial-expression-multi-class-classification-using-mediapipe-and-transformers
-realtime facial expression multi-class classification using mediapipe and transformers
+# realtime facial expression multi-class classification using mediapipe and transformers
+everything is in emotorch.ipynb, check it

+What I did was

+1.